Types of Bariatric Procedures: Weight Loss Surgery Options

 This surgery type begins with a large part of the stomach removed.
 The valve that releases food to the small intestine is left intact with the first part of the small intestine, known as the duodenum.
-The middle section is closed off and the last portion is connected directly to the duodenum.
+The middle section is closed off, and the last portion is connected directly to the duodenum.
 This is known as the duodenal switch.
-The separated section isn’t removed, but is reattached to the end of the intestine, helping to allow bile and pancreatic digestive juice to flow, aiding digestion.
-This is biliopancreatic diversion.
+The separated part isn’t removed but is reattached to the end of the intestine, helping to allow bile and pancreatic digestive juice to flow, aiding digestion.
+This is a biliopancreatic diversion.
 With these changes, food bypasses the majority of the small intestine, which limits the absorption of both nutrients and calories.

 Gastric Banding Surgery

 With this surgery type, a band is placed around the upper portion of the stomach and fixed into place.
 This creates a small pouch above the band with a narrow opening to the stomach.
 A port is then placed under the skin of the abdomen.
 Next, a tube connects the port to the band.
 The balloon can be inflated or deflated over time to adjust the size of the band.
 Gastric banding surgery is successful at reducing the amount of food that the stomach can hold, so patients feel full faster.

 Gastric balloon surgery uses a deflated balloon into the stomach.
 It is filled to decrease the amount of space in the Gastric area.
 This balloon is left in place for no more than six months and can lead to extreme weight loss.
 This can be used before other surgery types to help a patient to get to a safe weight for a different kind of bariatric surgery.

 Newer procedures which may not have received FDA approval.